 ~ Gluten-Free Millet Sandwich Bread from Faithfully Gluten Free ~ gluten free, vegetarian

 “Thank you for a fantastic bread recipe!
 I omitted the dry milk powder, as I didn’t have any.
-I also used 1/2 cup buckwheat flour & 1/2 cup flax meal in place of the millet, as I didn’t gave that either.
+I also used 1/2 cup buckwheat flour & 1/2 cup flax meal in place of the millet, as I didn’t have that either.
 Turned out fantastic!
-Baking more tomorrow!”
+Baking more tomorrow!” and

 “I have been trying GF bread recipes for 6 years now and this is hands down the best!
 It is soft but not soggy, nice crust but not crumbly, slices easily and the slices keep their shape.
 THANKS!!!”